- Written by Daniel Livingston

 This hardware is sold for small barn and shed doors (I think), so it's no frills, unpainted galvanized steel and not really meant for indoors.
 I planned on painting everything Oil Rubbed Bronze to match some light fixtures we had purchased for the room.
 I was sure to degrease them first as my hands were quite black after handling them from whatever coating they had on them.

-Next I searched eBay, as I always do, checking out round valve shut-off wheels and looking for a round window.
+Next, I searched eBay, as I always do, checking out round valve shut-off wheels and looking for a round window.
 It's not easy finding a round window.
 There were brass portholes-a-plenty, but that was not quite the look I was going for.
 I wanted steam punk but not modern day nautical.
 After striking out looking for a plain round window, I settled on a brass porthole that I figured I could use as a starting block for my round window.

 The shut-off wheel was easy, but not as cheap as I would have liked.
 Like I found when searching for steampunk lamp parts, eBay sellers have noticed the "steampunk" trend and have started tagging items with the term.
 This makes it easy to find, but forces up the prices.
 Also, with such heavy parts, shipping is sometimes 50% of what your purchase price was.
-So a $20 shut-off wheel turns into a $30 purchase.
+So, a $20 shut-off wheel turns into a $30 purchase.
 I actually ended up buying two different shut-off wheels not knowing which would look better.
 And, that's OK since I already had plans for whichever one I had left over.

 While searching for brass steampunky items on eBay, I came across this neat old brass doctor's name plaque.
 The kind you mounted outside an office on the wall or door.
 It was big and heavy.
 The name on the plaque had an "Abby Normal" (from the movie Young Frankenstein) ring to it, so I bought.
 It was one piece of solid brass, so the letters and the background were all the same color, with no contrast.
-But, since they were raised up so much, I was able to pour some semi-flat black paint into the blank space around the letters.
+But, since they were raised up so much, I poured some semi-flat black paint into the blank space around the letters.

-Next I tackled the porthole.
+Next, I tackled the porthole.
 The hinged front part had to go.
 It reminded me of a toilet seat.
 I decided to keep the two latches though as they added to the industrial look.
-Next I fashioned three vertical bars from acrylic.
+I then fashioned three vertical bars from acrylic.
 I love acrylic as you can cut, drill, tap or glue it.
 Great stuff!
 I had seen another steam punk door with a round window and it had vertical bars protecting the glass.
 That was the look I was going for.
 I gave them a tapered end, trying to achieve an art-deco sort of look.
 I epoxied them to the brass frame and gave the whole thing a few coats of primer and then some semi-flat black paint.
 While it looked pretty good, it was missing something.
-So I added some brass colored paint to the front edge of the vertical bars, giving them a little contrast and letting them stand out.
+So, I added some brass colored paint to the front edge of the vertical bars, giving them a little contrast and letting them stand out.
 It's funny that I painted over the real brass but painted on some fake brass.
 Go-figure.